sumit07sagar/sumit07sagar/README.md

 ## ⚙️ Products & Automation Systems I've Built

-Reusable systems that let me deliver agency-grade work at scale.
+Reusable systems that let me deliver agency-grade work at scale for every client.

 | System | What it does |
 |---|---|